ZihengZZH/industry-eval-EA/README.md

 ## Benchmark

-We extracted the industry benchmark from two real-world medical KGs for alignment, which can be found [here](./dataset/industry.zip).
+We extracted the industry benchmark, named **MED-BBK-9K**, from two real-world medical KGs for alignment, which can be found [here](./dataset/industry.zip).
 ```
 industry.zip
 |__ attr_triples_1          # attribute triples of KG1